cesbo/help/src/content/docs/en/astra/streams/remap.md

 2. Audio - PID: `376`, Language: `eng` (English)

 Each elementary stream is represented by a unique Packet Identifier (PID), which can be used for Stream Remapping in Astra.

-## Limitations

-Please note that PID value could be in range from 32 to 8190.

 ## Input remapping